Paley-Wiener theorems for a p-adic spherical variety: Boundary degenerations, exponents, Schwartz and Harish-Chandra Schwartz spaces

-\item \emph{Exponential map:} For every open compact subgroup $J$ of $G$, a system of $J$-stable subsets $N_\Theta$ of $X=X(F)$, with $N_\Theta\subset N_\Omega$ if $\Theta\subset\Omega$, and for each $\Theta$ a $J\times A_{X,\Theta}^+$-stable subset $N_\Theta'$ of $X_\Theta$, which generates all $X_\Theta$ under the action of $A_{X,\Theta}$, together with identifications:
+\item \emph{Exponential map:} For every open compact subgroup $J$ of $G$, a system of $J$-stable subsets $N_\Theta$ of $X=X(F)$, with $N_\Theta\subset N_\Omega$ if $\Theta\subset\Omega$, and for each $\Theta$ a $J\times A_{X,\Theta}^+$-stable subset $N_\Theta^\Theta$ of $X_\Theta$, which generates all $X_\Theta$ under the action of $A_{X,\Theta}$, together with identifications:

-and such that a certain property on asymptotics of representations (to be explained in \S \ref{sec:asymptotics}) is satisfied.
-Such a set $N_\Theta$ will be called a ``$J$-good neighborhood of $\Theta$-infinity'', and from now on we will not distinguish in notation between $N_\Theta$ and $N_\Theta'$, i.e.\ we will be denoting the latter also by $N_\Theta$.
+characterized by their compatibility with certain $p$-adic analytic ``exponential maps'' (s.\ \cite[\S 5]{SV}) and by the fact that the induced map on characteristic functions extends to an equivariant map, that will be explained in \S \ref{sec:asymptotics}.
+Such a set $N_\Theta$ will be called a ``$J$-good neighborhood of $\Theta$-infinity'', and from now on we will not distinguish in notation between $N_\Theta$ and $N_\Theta^\Theta$, i.e.\ we will be denoting the latter also by $N_\Theta$.
+(This constitutes abuse of notation, since only $J$-orbits on these sets are identified, but it will only be used for statements that depend only on the identification of the $J$-orbits, not the sets themselves.)
 The above identifications clearly also identify $N_\Omega/J$, for all $\Omega\subset\Theta$, with subsets of $X_\Theta/J$, and the set: